michael-a-green/machine-learning/projects/capstone/capstone_report_michael.md

 The robot successfully traverses the maze when it has entered anyone of the four squares in the center of the maze.
 These will be called the goal squares (shown below in red in the diagrams in [DataExploration]).

 There is an overall time step limitation: The robot gets a total of 1000 time steps to traverse the maze.
 As is described in [Metrics], it will perform two runs that must total no greater than 1000 time steps.

+The problem will be approached by first studying the mazes that will have to be traversed.
+Then multiple robot models will be developed and tested to see how well each traverses the maze.
+Visualizations (using python turtle graphics) of the attempts the robot makes to traverse the maze will be studied to determine improvements required to the robot's mechanism for learning and traversing mazes.
+These steps (develop a model, test the model on a maze, evaluate the model via visualization, and refine the model) will be performed iteratively until all of the mazes can be solved using a Q-learning model that can be trained with a reasonable amount of compute resources.
+In each step, various aspects of the robot's implementation will be analyzed and updated to improve the robot in subsequent iterations.

 ### Metrics [Metrics]
 <!--